TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/ModifiedLogGenerator/README.md

     - Navigate to EFS created in Step and click on Attach
     - Copy command given under EFS mount helper and run it on your EC2 instance inside Log Generator project folder
     - Change permissions for efs folder to 777

+5. Set up a cronscript in your EC2 instance to run project periodically
+        - create a script cronscript.sh and provide command "cd (to LogGenerator Project); sbt clean compile run;
+        - set permission for cronscript to 777
+        - keep the script in home folder (ec2-user)
+        - Type crontab -e and set cron expression ex 00 00 * * * path to cronscript

  ## Changes in Log Generator Project